gatsbyjs/gatsby/docs/blog/2018-10-26-export-a-drupal-site-to-gatsby/index.md

 npm i --save-dev better-sqlite3
 ```

-Now, it is a matter of knowing your database.
 The useful commands on an sqlite3 command line to explore are `.tables` to see all tables :) and `.schema table_name` to see information about a specific table.
 Oh! and `.help` to know more.

-So, you will be creating a new file on your project at `src/scripts/migrate.js`.
+Next, you will be creating a new file on your project at `src/scripts/migrate.js`.
 Initially, what you want is to iterate through all your posts and export basic data like title, created date, body and status (published or draft).
 All of that data is in two tables, the _node_ table and the _field_data_body_.
 Initially, your script will look like this:

 ```javascript
 const Database = require('better-sqlite3');